tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 # Limitations

-Happy Eyeballs will handle initial connection failures at the TCP/IP layer; however, other failures or performance issues may still affect the chosen connection.
+Happy Eyeballs will handle initial connection failures at the TCP and QUIC layers; however, other failures or performance issues may still affect the chosen connection.

 ## Path Maximum Transmission Unit Discovery

-Since Happy Eyeballs is only active during the initial handshake and TCP does not pass the initial handshake, issues related to MTU can be masked and go unnoticed during Happy Eyeballs.
+For TCP connections, since Happy Eyeballs is only active during the initial handshake and TCP does not pass the initial handshake, issues related to MTU can be masked and go unnoticed during Happy Eyeballs.
+For QUIC connections, a minimum MTU of at least 1200 bytes
+{{!RFC9000, Section 8.1-5}} is guaranteed, but there is a chance that larger values may not be available.
 Solving this issue is out of scope of this document.
 One solution is to use "Packetization Layer Path MTU Discovery" {{!RFC4821}}.

 ## Application Layer